Ecogenomics/GTDBTk/_sources/installing/index.rst.txt

 GTDB-Tk reference data
 ----------------------

-GTDB-Tk requires ~140G of external data that needs to be downloaded and unarchived:
+GTDB-Tk requires ~100G of external data (for R232) that needs to be downloaded and unarchived:

 **For full package:**